bluesbaker/game-of-life/README.md

-# js-game-of-life
+# Conway's Game of Life
-Conway's Game of Life
+Created in HTML5 + JavaScript